Joey Meneses Player Props: Nationals vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective nine K/9, which ranks 14th in the league.
+- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 17th in MLB.

-- The Pirates' 3.60 team ERA ranks eighth among all league pitching staffs.
+- The Pirates have a 3.45 team ERA that ranks sixth across all league pitching staffs.

-- The Pirates allow the fifth-fewest home runs in baseball (22 total, 0.8 per game).
+- Pirates pitchers combine to allow 23 home runs (0.8 per game), the fifth-fewest in the league.

-- Hill makes the start for the Pirates, his sixth of the season.
-He is 2-2 with a 4.85 ERA and 22 strikeouts in 26 2/3 innings pitched.
+- The Pirates are sending Oviedo (2-1) to make his sixth start of the season.
+He is 2-1 with a 3.03 ERA and 29 strikeouts in 29 2/3 innings pitched.

-- His most recent appearance came on Saturday against the Cincinnati Reds, when the left-hander threw five innings, surrendering one earned run while allowing six hits.
+- His most recent time out came on Tuesday against the Los Angeles Dodgers, when the right-hander tossed 5 1/3 innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.